tobiasaires/videoFacil/README.md

 ## Comments

 This project was built for Mercadapp Inteern Hiring Process.
-And I'm also learning rails, so feel free to contact me and give me any feedback about this project.
+And I'll keep learning rails, so feel free to contact me and give me any feedback about this project.

 ## Author